Advertiser Disclosure

 How Do Airline Bid Upgrades Work?

 Many airlines around the world allow passengers to place a bid to upgrade to a higher class of service before a flight.
-Travellers benefit from a more comfortable experience, and airlines benefit by generating additional revenue on what would otherwise be unsold inventory.
+Travellers benefit from a more comfortable experience, and airlines benefit by generating additional revenue on what might otherwise be unsold inventory.

 How Do Bid Upgrades Work?

-Interestingly, many air, cruise, and travel companies have partnered with Montreal-based Plusgrade to generate ancillary revenue from unsold space.
+Interestingly, many air, cruise, rail, financial services, and travel companies have partnered with Montreal-based Plusgrade to generate ancillary revenue from unsold space.
 Plusgrade handles upgrade requests through an online portal on behalf of the organizations, so the process of bidding for an upgrade will be nearly identical for all of their partners.

 While the specific details for each airline may differ slightly, bid upgrades largely follow the same sequence of events: